Meet the class of 2025...

 Joe Dominey

-My mom was diagnosed with terminal Leukaemia in 2021 and given a couple of months to live.
-She has fought hard for 3.5 years, but the end is getting very close.
-I want to help raise money to fight blood cancers.
+My mom was diagnosed with Breast Cancer in 2019, then diagnosed with Leukaemia on July 27th, 2020 and given just a couple of months to live.
+She has fought hard for 4.5 years, but the end is getting very close.
 Also, I am a huge cycling fan and my dream has always been to ride the tour.
 The chance to combine these two passions is unbelievable and the opportunity of a lifetime.
 When I found out I had been chosen for the Tour 21 team I started crying because the chance was coming true.

 What are you most excited for?